Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 #### 7.2 Annotate genes

 Annotate predicted genes using NR protein database and Diamond.
-The NR database is compiled by the NCBI (National Center for Biotechnology Information) as a non-redundant database for BLAST searches.
+The NR protein database is compiled by the NCBI (National Center for Biotechnology Information) as a non-redundant database for BLAST searches.
 It contains non-identical sequences from GenBank CDS translations, PDB, Swiss-Prot, PIR, and PRF.

 ##### 7.2.1 Database set up